golemfactory/golem-js-preview-program/README.md

 You will learn how to create a custom image and run a script that utilizes it.
 On the practical side, you will build a Docker image with your script.

 ### [Task #4 - Send files](tasks%2F4-send-files)
 You will learn how to upload and download files.
-On the practical side, you will check how many cities above 10k inhabitants are there around the world.
+On the practical side, you play with an OCR tool.

 ### [Task #5 - Run tasks in parallel](tasks%2F5-run-tasks-in-parallel)
 You will learn how to run tasks in parallel.
 On the practical side, you will upscale anime images.